DragonsOfTarkir/cmpsc-463-project-2/weather-crisis-resource-allocation/README.md

 The frontend is a simple React interface that sends user inputs to the backend and displays the allocation results.

 ## How to Run
-cd backend
-pip install -r requirements.txt python app.py
-cd backend
-pip install -r requirements.txt python app.py
+run pip install flask flask-cors then run python app.py